-Steve Perry celebrates his birthday today (January 22.)
+Steve Perry celebrates his birthday on January 22.
 While the singer is best known for his time with Journey, everyone should take some time to focus a bit on his solo career, particularly the wonder that is the video for his 1984 hit “Oh Sherrie.”

-A time capsule of absurdity, “Oh Sherrie” is a video within a video, and its intro shows a frustrated Perry clearly unsatisfied with the beyond ridiculous premise of his original music video where he’s playing a King…or a Knight…or a Duke?
+A time capsule of absurdity, “Oh Sherrie” is a video within a video.
+Its intro shows a frustrated Perry clearly unsatisfied with the beyond ridiculous premise of his original music video where he’s playing a King…or a Knight…or a Duke?
 Either way, it’s something royal.
 He then has to interact with a moron of a director and a horrendously stereotypical publicist figure.
 It all becomes too much, so he must get away…

 …AND JUST SING “OH SHERRIE” OFF CAMERA!
 (Think of it the same way as when Kevin Bacon in Footloose was so frustrated in his small town that he had to drive to an abandoned warehouse and angry dance.)

-Of course, while this is all happening, chaos is occurring behind the scenes, like the guy at the 3:35 mark ripping up the video script (classic!)
-However, this madness doesn’t stop Perry from wooing who is assumed to be Sherrie all while playing a broom like a guitar, because who could resist a move like that, am I right ladies?
+Of course, while this is all happening, chaos is occurring behind the scenes.
+(The guy at the 3:35 mark ripping up the video script?
+Classic!)
+However, this madness doesn’t stop Perry from wooing who is assumed to be Sherrie all while playing a broom like a guitar.
+Who could resist a move like that, am I right ladies?

 So, why does all of this equate to a “masterpiece?”
 Because the video is THE definition of “it’s so bad, it’s good.”
-Also, with the help of a super catchy song and a massive staircase, Perry still gets his girl and rides off into the sunset, and by “rides off into the sunset” we mean totally walks off the set and away from the aforementioned moron of a director.
+Also, with the help of a super catchy song and a massive staircase, Perry still gets his girl and rides off into the sunset.
+By “rides off into the sunset” we mean totally walks off the set and away from the aforementioned moron of a director.

 Good move, Steve.
 Would’ve done the same.